nixsolutions/demo-reports-frontend/README.md

 "Angular 2.0 Demo Application - Simple reports manager".
 [Demo](https://nixsolutions.github.io/demo-reports-frontend/).

-The "Angular 2.0 Demo Application" is a reference application created to show how to develop Angular SPA applications following the recommended best practices.
+Angular 2.0 Demo Application is a reference application created to show how to develop Angular SPA applications following the recommended best practices.
+The application is intended to show the basic operations: create, delete, edit, update.
+The current application is a project front end part,  the back end part can be found [here](https://github.com/nixsolutions/demo-reports-backend)

 User for Demo:
 * email: tester5@mail.com